OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/process_child_step.md

 - `channels` (Set of String) A set of channels associated with this step.
 - `condition` (String) When to run the step, can be 'Success' - run when previous child step succeed or variable expression - run when the expression evaluates to true
-- `container` (Attributes) When set used to run step inside a container on the Octopus Server.
+- `container` (Attributes) When set, used to run step inside a container on the Octopus Server.
 Octopus Server must support container execution. (see [below for nested schema](#nestedatt--container))
 - `environments` (Set of String) A set of environments within which this step will run.
 - `excluded_environments` (Set of String) A set of environments that this step will be skipped in.
 - `execution_properties` (Map of String) A collection of step execution properties where the key is the property name and the value is its value.